 9.9 | Continuity and Change in a Globalized World | Continuity and Change | 6D.
 Develop a skills argument using diverse and alternative evidence |

-What college course is equivalent to AP World History?
+What college course is equivalent to AP World History: Modern?

-The AP World History course is equivalent to an introductory world history course in college.
+The AP World History: Modern course is equivalent to an introductory World History course in college.

-Is there any prerequisite course I must take before taking AP World History?
+Is there any prerequisite course I must take before taking AP World History: Modern?

-No, there are no prerequisites for AP World History.
+No. There are no prerequisites for AP World History: Modern.

-Have there been any changes to the AP World History course in recent years?
+Have there been any changes to the AP World History: Modern course in recent years?

-How hard is the AP World History exam?
+How hard is the AP World History: Modern exam?

-Because of the amount of content covered throughout the course, the AP World History exam is challenging.
-In 2022, only 12.9% of the test takers scored a 5, and 61.8% scored a 3 or above.
+Because of the amount of content covered throughout the course, the AP World History: Modern exam is challenging.
+In 2024, only 11.9% of the test takers scored a 5, and 63.7% scored a 3 or above.

-How do I begin preparing for the AP World History exam?
+How do I begin preparing for the AP World History: Modern exam?

-Follow these five steps to build confidence, increase knowledge, and prepare for the AP World History exam.
+Follow these 4 steps to build confidence, increase knowledge, and prepare for the AP World History: Modern exam:

-- Take an AP World History practice test to determine your level of knowledge.
+- Try UWorld’s AP World History QBank and take practice tests to determine your level of knowledge.

-- Build a study plan (and stick to it) in advance of your exam date.
+- Build a study plan (and stick to it) before your exam date.

 - Track your progress to see where you are doing well and where you can improve.